12 Things You Need to Know About Your Nest Thermostat

 • Choose Network.

-• Once your Nest scans available networks, locate your Wi-Fi and, if necessary, put in your password.
+• Once your Nest has scanned nearby networks, select your Wi-Fi and, if necessary, put in your password.

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

 If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.
+Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.

 Off mode is available on the Google Home app as well: